SharkSnack/shiren-5/content/dungeons/destinys-descent.md

 It's best to proceed at night with Super Torch or Monsterphobic.<br/>
 Check the monster table and inventory items to decide when to safely cycle time of day.

-The deciding factor usually comes down to how you deal with Abyssal Dragons (90-99F):
+The deciding factor usually comes down to how you deal with Abyss Dragons (90-99F):

 - Have Extinction Scroll
     - Basically don't need to worry, so progress like normal.